-The loading time of your page has a vital role in your website’s user experience.
+ouplestThe loading time of your page has a vital role in your website visitor’s user experience.
 And it can be one of the major contributing factors to page abandonment by your visitors.
-That's why so many people use free CDNs to boost their website speed.
+That's why so many people use a free CDN to boost their page loading time.

-The main goal of this network is to make your WP site load super fast by delivering all its static files to users with the lowest possible latency from a location that is much closer (geographically and physically) than your web server, meaning that the time it takes to deliver this content is much shorter.
+The main goal of this network is to make your site load super fast by delivering all its static files to users with the lowest possible latency from a location that is much closer (geographically and physically) than your web server, meaning that the time it takes to deliver this content is much shorter.

-Every time a user attempts to access your website, the service then automatically redirects the request from the original host server to the server nearest to the user’s physical location and serves user the cached files.
+Every time a user attempts to access your website, the service then automatically redirects the request from the origin server to the cache of the server nearest to the user’s physical location and serves the user the cached files.

 There are three main types of content delivery networks: